barreiro/h5m/README.md

 h5m is H{orreu}m but lighter (thus fewer characters).

 This is a proof of concept for a light weight Horreum entity model based on a directed acyclical graph of computations and resulting values.
-The existing Labels with Extractors and Combination Functions are gone.
+The existing Entities (Labels, Extractors, Transformers, Variables, ...)  are gone.
-Extractor and Combination Function become nodes with edges connecting the output of one node to the input of another.
+All entities that calculate values from input become nodes with edges connecting the output of one node to the input of another.

 Other changes:
 * Replace postgres' jsonpath with `jq`
 * Tests are Folders on the file system
 * Runs are files in the test folder on the file system
+* Value calculations are managed by a persistence backed ExecutorService instead of a JMS Queue.

 ## Getting started
 ### 1. Install jq